Implementing the National HIV/AIDS Strategy

 Following release of the Strategy in December 2021, the White House Office of National AIDS Policy (ONAP), with support from the HHS Office of Infectious Disease and HIV/AIDS Policy, convened the NHAS Federal Implementation Workgroup, composed of representatives of the agencies that contributed to developing the Strategy and who share responsibility for its implementation.
 Together, they produced a Federal Implementation Plan (PDF 707 KB) documenting federal agencies’ commitments to programs, policies, research, and activities during fiscal years (FY) 2022–2025 to meet the Strategy’s goals, pursuant to their respective missions, funding, and resources.
 The Implementation Plan was published in August 2022.
 The more than 380 actions detailed in this plan include agency-specific ones as well as collaborative, cross-agency ones and all are intended to help move the NHAS Indicators of Progress in the right directions.

-On the second anniversary of the Strategy’s release, the White House released the National HIV/AIDS Strategy 2023 Interim Action Report (PDF 387 KB).
-The report provides high-level updates on dozens of key actions taken by federal partners during FY22 and FY23 to move the nation closer to reaching the four goals laid out in the Strategy.
-It also highlights contributions toward that progress as a result of deploying resources from the Minority HIV/AIDS Fund, implementing the Ending the HIV Epidemic in the U.S. initiative, and adopting integrated approaches that address the syndemic of HIV, STIs, viral hepatitis, and substance use and mental health disorders.
+In December 2024, shortly after the third anniversary of the Strategy’s release, the White House published the 2024 National HIV/AIDS Strategy Progress Report* (PDF 478 KB).
+The report provides the latest data on progress toward the NHAS indicators as well as high-level updates on more than 50 key actions taken by federal partners during calendar year 2024 to move the nation closer to reaching the Strategy’s four goals.
+It also highlights contributions toward that progress as a result of implementing the Ending the HIV Epidemic in the U.S. initiative, deploying resources from the Minority HIV/AIDS Fund, and enhanced efforts focused on improving quality of life among people with HIV.

 How Are the National HIV/AIDS Strategy and the Ending the HIV Epidemic in the U.S. Initiative Related?